 1. Hull insurance for each operating aircraft.
-Aircraft liability provides coverage with a single limit no less than applicable regulations permitted in countries outside of the United States.
+Aircraft liability provides coverage with a single limit that must comply with the following minimums that are required for accreditation applicants in the U.S. and no less than applicable regulations permitted in countries outside of the United States.